10 B2B Marketing Trends For 2023-2026

 Creating B2B content can be extremely expensive.

-Unlike content in the world of B2C, you need to hire a writer that knows about your industry.
+Unlike content in the B2C world, you need to hire a writer that knows about your niche industry.

-And one that can turn “boring” B2B topics into something people want to read, watch, or listen to.
+Ideally, that person would also be able to turn “boring” B2B topics into something people want to read, watch, or listen to.

 And because Wavve tapped into the content repurposing trend, they’ve seen significant growth.

-Businesses are increasingly interested in so-called “storytelling marketing”.
+Businesses are increasingly interested (76% growth over 5 years) in so-called “storytelling marketing”.

 In theory, this approach makes sense.